 What We Find Before Anyone Else Looks

-Every scenario below represents a deal where the buyer would have committed capital based on the seller's narrative.
-Our BLACK protocol surfaced the reality — in 72 hours, with zero system access.
+One real engagement.
+Five modeled scenarios.
+Each represents a deal where the buyer would have committed capital based on the seller's narrative.
+BLACK surfaces the reality in 72 hours, with zero system access.

 $673M